artasparks/gpub/notes.md

   diagrams are placed within a page.
 However, being smarter about diagram placement means having higher diagram density and lower printing costs.
     - Sort of Done.

-- __Better Cropping__: Only for game commentary.
-It would sometimes be nice to crop a diagram as tightly as possible (crop based only on the variation, not on the existing stones).
-    - Sort of Done.